-International Missionary Scholarships.
-Awards for immediate family members (dependents) of a United States family serving in an international setting who meet specific criteria.
+- International Missionary Scholarships.
+Awards for immediate family members (dependents) of a United States family serving in an international setting who meet specific criteria. - Merit-Based Scholarships.

-Merit-Based Scholarships.
 A limited number of awards for students who demonstrate academic excellence.

-Need-Based Scholarships.
-Awards made on the basis of financial need, in varying scholarship amounts.

-Mid-Atlantic Christian University Foundation Scholarships.
-Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria.

-State/National Christian Convention Scholarships.
-Awards for winners of state and national Christian convention contests in preaching, music, and public speaking.

-Senior Adult Scholarships.
-All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day.
+Application must be made by March 1st see complete details in the financial aid section of the online MACU catalog. - Need-Based Scholarships.
+Awards made on the basis of financial need, in varying scholarship amounts. - Mid-Atlantic Christian University Foundation Scholarships.
+Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria. - Presidential 2:52 and Luke 2:52 Scholarships.
+A limited number of full tuition and half tuition scholarships.
+Must apply by April 30th see complete details in the financial aid section of the online MACU catalog. - State/National Christian Convention Scholarships.
+Awards for winners of state and national Christian convention contests in preaching, music, and public speaking. - Senior Adult Scholarships.
+All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day. - Spouse Scholarships.

-Spouse Scholarships.
 For students married prior to their first enrollment at MACU; one spouse is awarded free tuition up to the one half the number of hours his/her full-time spouse is paying.

-Wallace-Eakes Scholarships.
-Awarded to select students interested in pursuing training in the fields of ministry, missions, or counseling.